Assuming you want to become a homeowner, it’s probably best to go to college, even if you have to take out costly

 The Benefits Outweigh the Costs

-A recent commentary (since removed) from mortgage financier Fannie Mae revealed that those who go to college are more likely to become homeowners than those who simply graduate from high school.
+A commentary (since removed) from mortgage financier Fannie Mae revealed that those who go to college are more likely to become homeowners than those who simply graduate from high school.

-The most likely are those with a college education and no student loans, with a likelihood of homeownership that is 43% higher than high school graduates without student loans.
+The most probable homeowners are those with a college education and no student loans, with a likelihood of homeownership that is 43% higher than high school graduates without student loans.

 Meanwhile, student loan holders with bachelor’s degrees are still 27% more likely to become homeowners relative to those debt-free high school graduates.